vcerovski/binfix/README.md

   <tr><td><code>!</code></td>       <td><code>aref</code></td>     </tr>
 </table>

-`!..` and `th-value` are mere synonyms, while `!!` is a weaker binding `!`, allowing easier writting of expr. with arithmetic operations with indices, like
+`!..` and `th-value` are mere synonyms and have the same priority, while `!!` is a weaker binding `!`, allowing easier writting of expr. with arithmetic operations with indices, like

 `{a !! i + j}`